tanyakuleshova/ci_auth/README.md

-# Codeigniter 3 Tutorial - Simple Authentication and Authorization
+# Codeigniter 3 Authentication and Authorization

-This is final code for tutorial **Codeigniter 3 Tutorial - Simple Authentication and Authorization**